Bears-R-Us/arkouda-contrib/README.md

 ## Installation

 `module_configuration.py` is provided for easy set up.
-Currently, the script will print out commands that can be copied and run to configure Arkouda with your module or piped into bash for immediate execution.
+Currently, the script will print out commands that can be copied and run to configure Arkouda with your module.
+Currently, these commands cannot be piped due to an `export` that must be run manually.

 ### Install Parameters
 - `path` - this is the full path to the module you want to configure. *REQUIRED*
-- `ak` - this is the full path to the Arkouda installation on your machine. *REQUIRED when module contains a server element only*.
+- `ak` - this is the full path to the Arkouda installation on your machince. *REQUIRED when module contains a server element only*.

 ```commandline
 python3 module_configuration.py --path <path to module> --ak <path to arkouda>